romanpunia/asx/README.md

 Generally, AngelScript uses much less memory than v8 JavaScript runtime.
 That is because there are practically no wrappers between C++ types and AngelScript types.
 However, JIT compiler may increase memory usage as well as source code preserving in memory.

 ## Packaging
 Mavi.as supports a feature that allows one to build the executable from AngelScript program.
 This executable will be cross-platform, it will embed program bytecode into the executable and build it standalone from runtime environment.
-This feature is considered experimental and pretty buggy at the moment.
+This feature is considered experimental and might produce slow build times.

 ## Dependencies
 * [Mavi (submodule)](https://github.com/romanpunia/mavi)